Kazhuu/asm2cfg/README.md

 pip install asm2cfg
 ```

-To be able to view the dot files.
+To be able to view the dot files from GDB.
 External dot viewer is required.
-For this
+For
-purpose [xdot](https://pypi.org/project/xdot/) can be used for example.
+this purpose [xdot](https://pypi.org/project/xdot/) can be used for example.
 Any
 other dot viewer will also do.
 To install this on Debian based distro run

 ```